Monday, November 27, 1882

-Yorkville is a neighborhood in the greater Upper East Side, in the Borough of Manhattan in New York City.
+Yorkville is a neighborhood on the upper east side of New York City.
 Its boundaries are: the East River on the east, 96th Street (where East Harlem begins) on the north, Third Avenue on the west and 72nd Street to the south.
 For much of the 19th century Yorkville was a middle- to working-class neighborhood, inhabited by people of Czech, German, Hungarian, Irish, Jewish, Lebanese, Polish, and Slovak descent.

 The YMCA was founded in London in 1844 with the aim of instilling the principles of a healthy "body, mind and spirit".
 The Association founder, George Williams, was a draper typical of the young men who were drawn to the cities by the Industrial Revolution.
 By 1851, there were YMCAs in the Canada, the United States, Australia, Switzerland, Belgium, Germany, the Netherlands and France.
 The YMCA of Greater New York was founded in 1852 and the Yorkville YMCA was a branch of it which in 1882 met at Parepa Hall.